4: Chrysalis

 Still… more data stood to be gathered.
 What were the schematics of this weapon Uzi thought would be so effective?
 What was the layout of this colony — were there weakpoints J could infiltrate?

-Yes, J should keep exploring these memories.
-It was the strategically sound choice.
+Yes, I should keep exploring these memories.
+It’s simply the strategically sound choice.

-J’s interest waning, she sent the command to advance even faster – then, almost immediately, a glint caught her eye.
-Given that it lay at the center of Uzi’s vision, was reconstructed in high resolution detail, it had caught Uzi’s eye too.
+As J’s interest waned, she sent the command to advance even faster — then, almost immediately, a glint caught her eye.
+Given that it lay at the center of Uzi’s vision, and was reconstructed in high resolution detail, it had caught Uzi’s eye too.

 A roachbot.
 Four orange LEDs glowed on the wide head, the array pulsing out of sync with two LEDs at the end of either antennae.
-J’d seen the pests everywhere; the city ruins crawled with them.
-These cleaning automata had turned to feral scavengers.
+J’d seen these pests everywhere; the city ruins crawled with them.
+Cleaning automata that had turned to feral scavengers.
 Only a few drops of oil lubricated their joints; hardly worth killing.

-For context, J rewinded – where had Uzi gone from the cafeteria?
-J tuned back into the worker’s internal narrative, metaphorically unmuting the gloomy drone.
+For context, J rewinded by minutes — where had Uzi gone from the cafeteria?
+Then she tuned back into the worker’s internal narrative, metaphorically unmuting the gloomy drone.

 Not like I want to sit with them anyway, Uzi thought.
 Sitting alone at lunch was just inviting some drone to come over and score points with their friends at Uzi’s expense.